garden-io/garden/docs/guides/migrating-from-docker-compose.md

 ## Running a development version of the project on Garden

 With the four config files added, we can test our service on Garden.
-We've moving from running on Docker to running on a local Kuberenetes cluster now, so make sure your Docker Desktop is configured accordingly.
+We've moved from running on Docker to running on a local Kuberenetes cluster now, so make sure your Docker Desktop is configured accordingly.

-Now run
+Now run:

 ```bash
 garden dev
 ```

-In the project folder.
+in the project folder.
 Garden will start up locally.
 You should see output in your terminal showing that this worked successfully.

 ![Garden Dev terminal](./img/garden-dev.png)